-Exploring the cultural-historical factors that influence OER adoption and use in Mongolia’s higher education sector
+Cultural-historical factors influencing OER adoption in Mongolia’s higher education sector

-Specific objectives: Assess how open licensing of free educational resources would influence Mongolian educators, institutions and government educational policy in coming years and how this new environment could be adopted and adapted to suit local and educational strategies and policies.
+Specific objectives: To assess how open licensing of free educational resources might influence Mongolian educators, institutions, and government educational policy in coming years; and provide practical input on how OER could be adopted and adapted to suit local educational strategies and policies.

-To investigate the thesis that open educational resources (OER) might positively affect educational practices, reduce costs and increase quality in Mongolian education, research sub-themes from the ROER4D framework (IDRC, 2012) are proposed as topics for investigation in this study.
-The intention of this research is to move beyond OER advocacy and action research projects in Mongolia to identify cultural-historical factors that could be addressed in an effort to more deeply stimulate the adoption, implementation and dissemination of OER in the Mongolian education environment.
+This is the first study of OER activity in Mongolia’s higher education system.
+The intention of this research is to move beyond OER advocacy and Action Research projects in Mongolia to identify cultural-historical factors that could be addressed in an effort to more deeply stimulate the adoption, implementation, and dissemination of OER in Mongolian education.

 Presentation at OEC Global Conference, Banff, Canada, 2015: Exploring the cultural historical factors that influence OER adoption and use in Mongolia’s higher education sector